 As motorization increases, road traffic crashes are a fast-growing problem, particularly in developing countries.
-If present trends continue unchecked, road traffic injuries will increase dramatically in most parts of the world over the next two decades, with the greatest impact falling on the most vulnerable citizens.
+If present trends continue unchecked, road traffic injuries will increase dramatically in most parts of the world over the next two decades with the greatest impact falling on the most vulnerable citizens.
 Appropriate and targeted action is urgently needed.

-In November 2009 in Moscow more than seventy ministers and heads of delegations as well as representatives of governmental and nongovernmental organizations recognised that the solution to the global road safety crisis can only be implemented through multi-sectoral collaboration and partnerships among all concerned in both public and private sectors, with the involvement of civil society.
-The Ministers agreed that they were: ‘ determined to build on existing successes and learn from past experiences’.
-Key outcome of the Conference approved by the Ministers is the Moscow Declaration, which calls for a Decade of Action for Road Safety.
+In November 2009 in Moscow, a meeting of more than seventy ministers and heads of delegations, representatives of international organizations, and nongovernmental organizations marked an historical turning point for road safety.The ministers recognised that the solution to the global road safety crisis can only be implemented through multi-sectoral collaboration and partnerships among all concerned in both public and private sectors, with the involvement of civil society.
+The Ministers agreed that they were "determined to build on existing successes and learn from past experiences."
+The key outcome of the conference was the approval of the Moscow Declaration, which called for a Decade of Action for Road Safety.